 View Distance: The higher this is, the visibility clear you see.
 Changing this may give you a performance advantage, but for slow-moving devices, and in a game where optimal vision is more appropriate, we would recommend setting this as high as possible.

-Shadows: The only noticeable and huge benefit that shadows offer is to help looking distant objects in-game environment.
+Shadows: The only noticeable and huge benefit that shadows offer is to help looking distant objects in an in-game environment.
 Unless you have a big graphics card, turning it off is highly recommended for the performance benefits it brings.

 Anti-Aliasing: When this rises, a smooth appearance will be, reducing the ‘jagged edges.
 This can detect the beat of the operation, so reducing or deactivating can see the game running smoothly.